scotthesterberg/JFrog-Cloud-Installers/Ansible/collection/README.md

 ## Roles Provided
 ### artifactory
 The artifactory role installs the Artifactory Pro software onto the host.
 Per the Vars below, it will configure a node as primary or secondary.
-This role uses secondary roles artifactory-nginx and artifactory-java to install nginx and java dependencies.
+This role uses secondary roles artifactory-nginx to install nginx.

 ### artifactory-nginx-ssl
 The artifactory-nginx-ssl role installs and configures nginx for SSL.